ofiwg/libfabric/man/fi_rma.3.md

 : Count of vectored data entries.

 *addr*
 : Address of remote memory to access.
+This will be the virtual address of the remote region in the case of FI_MR_BASIC, or the offset from the starting address in the case of FI_MR_SCALABLE.

 *key*
 : Protection key associated with the remote memory.